crmne/paolino.me/_posts/2026-04-07-your-agents-context-window-is-not-a-junk-drawer.md

 You hand-crafted 40 beautiful tools.
 Your agent needs 5 for this task.
 The other 35 sit in context doing nothing except making the model slower at picking the right one.

 Don't register every tool your agent might ever need.
 Load the tools the current task actually requires.
 If you're building a support agent that handles billing and technical issues, don't give it all of both.
-Route billing questions to a billing toolset and technical questions to a technical toolset.
+Route billing questions to a billing agent and technical questions to a technical agent.
 Two focused agents will outperform one bloated one.

 ## Every token should earn its place